abaidmalik243/pwa-replit-app/replit.md

 **Schema Design**: The application uses a relational database with the following core entities:

-- **Branches**: Multi-location support with delivery area definitions, custom branding (logo, colors), and active status flags.
+- **Branches**: Multi-location support with delivery area definitions, GPS coordinates (latitude/longitude as decimal fields), custom branding (logo, colors), and active status flags.
+Each branch has real geographic coordinates for distance-based matching.
 - **Users**: Authentication and role-based access control (admin, staff, customer) with feature-based permissions array and branch assignment.
 - **Categories**: Menu organization with images, descriptions, and active status.
 - **Menu Items**: Product catalog with pricing, descriptions, images, category relationships, vegetarian flags, and availability status.